"Super Mario World" - A Very COVETED Game By The 90s Children

 Overall verdict...

-For me, I think the game can still be worth a digital for Nintendo system owners.
+For me, I think the game can still be worth digital for Nintendo system owners.
 I also think that the Super NES Classic is just right to include the game in its limited list of games.
 I may now be outdated with Nintendo but it can be a fond memory eventually.

 Comments